benfrick/docs-portfolio/src/doc/commerce/customization/builder-reference.md

 This section describes how to complete a basic integration of the Builder into a web view or browser-based application.

->**TIPS**:
->- Make sure you've completed the steps in the [Installation](#installation) section and that you are running the server via `npm start` command.
->- For more detailed integration instructions see [Adding Customization To Your Experience](/doc/commerce/customization/use-customization.html).
+>**TIP**: For more detailed integration instructions see [Adding Customization To Your Experience](/doc/commerce/customization/use-customization.html).

 ### 1. Include the Builder Bundle